forstmeier/gpsi/README.md

 ### Status

-So far, this will be a bare-bones skeleton with most of the code outline available directly in the `camel_spotting.go` source file (given the project is a relatively simple scope).
+So far, this will be a bare-bones skeleton with most of the code outline available directly in the `main.go` source file (given the project is a relatively simple scope).

 ### Wishlist / roadmap